dracuxan/Go-Concepts/README.md

 - [boot.dev](https://boot.dev)
 - Learn Go with tests - [quii.gitbook.io](https://quii.gitbook.io)

+### Development Cycle

+- Write a test
+- Make the compiler pass
+- Run the test, see that it fails and check the error message is meaningful
+- Write enough code to make the test pass
+- Refactor

 ### Things to remeber while testing

 - A test function needs to be in a file with a name like `xxx_test.go`